PowerPowder/network-notes/06 - Ethernet Fundamentals.md

 ### Ethernet
 * Ethernet uses contention-based (chaotic) network access
 * **CSMA/CD**: devices listen and wait for turn to transmit, if two devices transmit at the same time then set a random backoff timer for both devices for them to transmit again.
-* **Collision Domains**: all devices on a shared ethernet segment (on same cable/hub), all are suspectible to colliding with each other, putting devices on more collision domains = less collisions.
+* **Collision Domains**: all devices on a shared ethernet segment (on same cable/hub), all are susceptible to colliding with each other, putting devices on more collision domains = less collisions.
 * **Ethernet standards**:
     * Copper - Cat 3, 5, 5e, 6, 7, 8 (all are up to 100m except for Cat 8 which is 30m)
     * Fibre - MMF (200-500m), SMF (40km)